ryanvolz/radioconda/README.md

 ## Install

-For a command line install, download the installer and run,
+For a command line install, download the installer and run:

     bash radioconda-*-Linux-x86_64.sh   # or similar for other installers for unix platforms